iantr/RegFreeCpp/README.md

 copy "$(SolutionDir)x64\$(ConfigurationName)\RegFreeCpp.manifest".
 ```

-Build the C# project so the Interop DLL get generated.
+Build the C# project so the Interop DLL gets generated.

 Now add a reference to the generated Interop.RegFreeCpp.dll in the project directory.